Social contribution

 Our approach1

 The way we work is guided by our Policies, Social Performance Framework and Our Values.
-These documents set the expectations on how Woodside fosters respectful relationships, manages adverse impacts and creates sustainable opportunities.
+These documents set the expectations for how Woodside fosters respectful relationships, manages adverse impacts and creates opportunities.

 Our performance